Menopause and sleep

 - Use the right pajamas for hot flashes: most sleepwear today is actually not designed to aid our sleep.
 They trap in excess heat and easily become soaked if you start to sweat.
 By using at light weight, moisture wicking pajamas that is very breathable you can moderate the impact of hot flashes to ensure that you sleep deeper for longer.

-Sleep better with dagsmejan – THE best pajamas for women
+Sleep better with dagsmejan – THE best menopause nightwear

-Dagsmejan Balance collection is designed to keep your thermal balance throughout the night making it ideal to cope with with hot flashes and sweating while sleeping.
-Find out what the best pajamas for night sweats can do for you.
+Dagsmejan Balance collection is designed to keep your thermal balance throughout the night making it ideal to cope with hot flushes and sweating while sleeping.
+Find out how to sleep better with the right menopause pajamas:

 - 6x more breathable than cotton, keeps your skin 1°C cooler.